Howard Wolowitz: Relationships

 During a camping trip with Leonard and Raj, in which they all get stoned by eating cookies laced with a drug (likely marijuana), Howard reveals he lost his virginity to his second cousin Jeanie after his uncle's funeral.
 This fact prompts incessant teasing from Leonard and Raj.
 In "The Prom Equivalency", Stuart brings Jeanie as a date causing Howard to fight with him on the car ride there.

 Despite Howard being undeniably obsessed with women, some believe him to be in a romantic relationship with Raj.
 The belief is proposed by Dr. Beverly Hofstadter, Leonard's mother, who believes them to be in an "ersatz homosexual marriage".
 Both Howard's and Raj's parents are aware of this; when Howard asks his mother if Bernadette can stay over, she clearly states she cannot say no when Bernadette is "willing to give the milk away for free".
 She concludes her statement by saying "Frankly, after all your sleepovers with the little brown boy, a girl is a big relief", while Raj's mother stated "the closest thing we have to a daughter-in-law is that Jewish boy Howard!"
-Raj and Howard have several arguments during the series, in which Raj repeatedly accuses Howard of leaving him for everyone who is only slightly better-looking, makes it appear that Raj assumes the cliché female role in partnership arguments: Howard frequently mocks him for such responses.
+Raj and Howard have several arguments during the series, in which Raj repeatedly accuses Howard of leaving him for everyone who is only slightly better-looking, makes it appear that Raj assumes the cliché female role in partnership arguments; Howard frequently mocks him for such responses.
 However, Raj and Howard's relationship is mostly close: the duo reconcile almost immediately after going through tiffs.
 Raj often whispers comments to Howard when Penny is in the room, which allows him an avenue of communication, given Raj's chronic inability to speak to women (although he was cured from it at the end of the sixth season).
 In season 10's "The Emotion Detection Automaton", Howard tells Raj that if they are both unattached in the next thirty years, he would be open to the two of them having a relationship.

-In the middle of the third season, Howard is introduced to Bernadette Rostenkowski (Melissa Rauch).
-A waitress paying her way through graduate school for microbiology studies, Bernadette is introduced to Howard by Penny.
+In the middle of the third season, Howard is introduced to Bernadette Rostenkowski (Melissa Rauch) by Penny.
+A waitress paying her way through graduate school for microbiology studies.
 At first, she and Howard do not get along, as they appear to have nothing in common.
 However, when they find out they both have overbearing mothers they immediately feel a connection.
 They are particularly pleased that it could enrage both Howard's Jewish mother and Bernadette's Catholic mother to find out their kids are dating.
-They also each note that they lost their virginity in Toyota-made vehicles.
+They also note that they lost their virginity in Toyota-made vehicles.
 Subsequently, Howard realizes Bernadette represents a real opportunity to develop a lasting relationship and, in an impulsive manner, he proposes to her.
-Although Bernadette rejects his offer, they remain a couple for a time.
+Although Bernadette rejects his offer, they remain a couple for some time.